Vehrik/FarOut/Characters/5-Traits.md

 into it are treated as Damage that applies to its owner.

 Boost is treated as Stress in these instances.
-If the Mutation has Range or Volume, the GM has free reign to direct the Mutation's involuntary activation as they see fit.
+If the Mutation has Range or Area, the GM has free reign to direct the Mutation's involuntary activation as they see fit.